VenturianTome/VenturianTome/src/4.World/Dimensions-Realms.md

 # Dimensions / Realms
-#### *A dimension, as defined by Ghost, is a plane of existence held within space-time but not relative to space-time held between other dimensions by something theorized as dark matter, which causes time to flow in a linear progression of cause to effect [1:21 - Big Dragon]*
+#### *A dimension, as defined by Johnny Ghost, is a plane of existence held within space-time but not relative to space-time held between other dimensions by something theorized as dark matter, which causes time to flow in a linear progression of cause to effect [1:21 - Big Dragon]*

 ## | Levels